AthanasiusOfAlex/RegexHelper/README.md

 As can be seen, the first submatch, `match[0]` or `match.first` is identical to `match.hit`—in other words, it is the entire match.
 The next submatch, `match[1]`, returns the text matched by the pattern inside the first set of parentheses, `[er]+`, and so on.

+If you try to use the Match object in the `print()` function, the contents of `match.hit` will be used.

 ## String.isMatchedBy(pattern:)

 Returns true if the pattern matches the string at least once, and false otherwise.
 Again, there are overloads for using NSRegularExpression objects and all the corresponding options.
 For instance,